Clarkson-Applied-Data-Science/assignment4TaxiPANMO/README.md

 ### Question 10).
 Create a new CSV file which has only one out of every thousand rows
  ```
+ Click the link below to open the new csv file generated
  ```
  [New csv](https://docs.google.com/spreadsheets/d/1LhfgBCtVQ_stkVm1BR9Ic6-rlBiTLPqxsOEkKOfdGO0/edit?usp=sharing)